ducky64/lacc23-embedded/lab2_1.md

 Re-implement the switch code from the last lab, and use it to gate the blinking.
 When the switch is pressed, the LED should blink once every second.
 When the switch is not pressed, the LED should be off.

+The button you want to press is on the right side of the daughterboard, labeled "BOOT/IO0".

 This definition may be useful:
 `const int kButtonPin = 0;`